 First Alert Forecast: Showers move in for Memorial Day

-BALTIMORE -- Persistent and pesky showers are already starting to filter in this AM.

-A few batches throughout the morning may be heavy, so travel may be impacted.

-Temperatures are mild and muggy this AM with the 50s and 60s holding strong.
+BALTIMORE --Temperatures are mild and muggy with the 70 and 80s holding strong.

-Highs will reach into the middle to upper 70s despite the showers expected throughout the day.
+Highs will reach into the middle to upper 70s despite the light showers expected throughout the day.

+Some may push to the 80s this afternoon with a little more sun.

 Monday is just the start of shower chances with more rolling in throughout the week.